AdaCore/training_material/courses/spark_for_ada_programmers/11_advanced_flow_analysis.rst

 * This is the exact data dependencies consistent with flow dependencies

-  - Except some globals of mode :code:`Proof_In` may be classified as inputs
+  - Except some globals of mode :ada:`Proof_In` may be classified as inputs

 =====
 Lab